 Solid Snake smokes in many of the Metal Gear games, and it's frequently observed (by other characters as well as by in-game text) that this is bad and harmful to him.
 Even in Metal Gear Solid, where you can't advance through the game at one point if you don't smoke your cigarettes, you can watch your Stamina slowly decreasing the longer you keep smoking.
 In Metal Gear Solid 2: Sons of Liberty Snake gives young agent Raiden cigars but tells him he should not smoke.
 In Metal Gear Solid 4: Guns of the Patriots Snake persists in his habit in spite of having obvious breathing difficulties; this culminates in a child snatching his cigarette away and lecturing him on how very bad his habit is.

 In Grand Theft Auto IV, Rockstar Games reminds the player that American conservatives are absolutely evil at just about every opportunity possible.
 It's best summed up by the in-game TV show "Republican Space Rangers".
 They also give Liberals a going over, portraying them as paranoid conspiracy theorists.
 All humour in later GTA games is based on campy exaggeration of typical (usually negative) traits of portrayed groups.
 Most characters in these games are walking, talking caricatures.
+Of course, this ends up with the side effect of most of the characters being one-dimensional and poorly written, all in some vain ham-fisted attempt at "satire"

 Persona 3 already gives you the message about three times in the game's first minutes: Memento Mori.
 Find a reason to live and value your life because you are mortal.